 Lisa Butterfield: The science: It will not just be about CAR-T, we are also going to investigate T cell receptor engineered T cell data and possibly endogenous T cells, making this a unique data set where we can perform cross-cutting analyses.

 Christina Bailey: I’d say the focus on molecular characterization spanning the entire manufacturing process is a big part of what makes this project unique to the field as a whole.
-Much attention is given to other (important) aspects of CAR-T cell therapy, designing the best constructs, ensuring the product targets the tumor and persistence post-infusion.
-Without a doubt, these are critical scientific questions but the underlying biology that contributes to that great science that is, getting from point A to point Z in manufacturing can really make a great idea go sideway.
-Dissecting out these questions to understand their impact on the creation of cell therapies on this grand scale takes these understated challenges and brings them to the forefront.
+Much attention is given to other (important) aspects of CAR-T cell therapy, designing the best constructs, ensuring the product targets the tumor, and persistence post-infusion.
+Without a doubt, these are critical scientific questions, but the underlying biology that contributes to that great science, that is, getting from point A to point Z in manufacturing, can really make a great idea go sideway.
+Dissecting these questions to understand their impact on the creation of cell therapies on this grand scale takes these understated challenges and brings them to the forefront.

 NSTG: What are the immediate and long-term benefits of this work?